On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Weisfeiler--Leman for semisimple groups

 Here we establish \Thm{thm:ListSemisimpleIsomorphisms}.
 We begin with the following.

 \begin{proposition} Let $G$ be a semisimple group of order $n$, and let $H$ be an arbitrary group of order $n$.
-If $H$ is not semisimple, then $3$-WL will distinguish $G$ and $H$ in at most $3$ rounds. \end{proposition}
+If $H$ is not semisimple, then Spoiler can win the Version II pebble game with at most $2$ pebbles and $2$ rounds. \end{proposition}

 \begin{proof} Recall that a group is semisimple if and only if it contains no Abelian normal subgroups.
 As $H$ is not semisimple, $\Soc(H) = A \times T$, where $A$ is the direct product of elementary Abelian groups and $T$ is a direct product of non-Abelian simple groups.
-We show that Spoiler can win using at most $4$ pebbles and $5$ rounds.
+We show that Spoiler can win using at most $2$ pebbles and $2$ rounds.
 Let $f : G \to H$ be the bijection that Duplicator selects.
 Let $a \in A$.
 So $\text{ncl}_{H}(a) \leq A$.
 Let $b := f^{-1}(a) \in G$, and let $B := \text{ncl}_{G}(b)$.
 As $G$ is semisimple, we have that $B$ is not Abelian.
 Spoiler begins by pebbling $b \mapsto a$.